Fire Engineering Solutions For Your Business

 The Regulatory Reform (Fire Safety) Order 2005 states that every business and block of flats must have a designated ‘Responsible Person’, accountable for fire safety.
 This means having a proper fire risk assessment carried out to ensure your property or workplace is properly protected against any potential fire hazards.

-Risk Assessment Process:
+Fire Risk Assessment Process:

 Every FRA will be slightly different, however, most will include checking a building for: